south-lacrosse/www-dev/docs/localwp.md

     * On step 3 set your administrator username and password to admin/admin, and leave the email.
 These will all be replaced later anyway.
     * It will then take a couple of minutes to install, probably asking for firewall permissions on the way (you should allow private networks not public).
 Once your site is started you should see its details.
 1. Under `SSL` click `Trust` to add the certificate to the current user's trusted list.
 That will stop your browser complaining that the site is insecure when you access it via HTTPS.
 You will need to restart your browser for this to take effect.
-1. Note: just under the site name you will see a link for "Go to site folder" which you will need in the next steps.
+1. Just under the site name you will see a link for "Site folder" which you will need in the next steps.
 1. Local doesn't enable some common Apache modules by default.
-At a minimum you should enable `mod_headers`, and `mod_expires`.
-Edit file `{site folder}\conf\apache\modules.modules.conf.hbs` and add the following lines:
+At a minimum you should enable `mod_headers`.
+Edit file `{site folder}\conf\apache\modules.modules.conf.hbs` and add the following line:

     ```apache
     LoadModule headers_module "{{ modules }}/mod_headers.so"
-    LoadModule expires_module "{{ modules }}/mod_expires.so"
     ```

-1. Local also doesn't load `mod_deflate`, which is used in production to automatically compress all server output.
-For local development it isn't worth compressing/decompressing each request, but you can add it as above if you are testing that functionality.
+    You might also add the following, though they aren't generally warranted on a local environment:

+    * `mod_expires` if you will be testing cacheing
+    * `mod_deflate` if you will be testing compression

 1. You should change Local's PHP configuration, which is at `{site folder}\conf\php\php.ini.hbs`, as below.
     * Change `short_open_tag = On` to `Off` as hosts usually have this off.
 With this option Off short tags (`<?` instead of `<?php`) cause an error, so it's important that the local environment matches production in order to catch errors early on.
     * You should be using PHP8+, which uses Xdebug 3.
-Xdebug does add some additional overhead, so this can be toggled within Local for each site, however that requires the site's web server to restart for each change.
+Xdebug does add some additional overhead, so this can be toggled within Local for each site, however that requires the site's web server to restart.

-        Local usually always loads the Xdebug extension, and just disables/enables it.
-You might want to change it so that the extension is only loaded when Xdbeug is enabled.

-        Local has `xdebug.start_with_request=yes`, so when Xdebug is enabled it will try and connect to the debugging session on every request, which will result in a 200ms delay if you don't have a debugger listening.
+        The Local PHP configuration has `xdebug.start_with_request=yes`, so when Xdebug is enabled it will try and connect to the debugging session on every request, which will result in a 200ms delay if you don't have a debugger listening.

         You can also set `xdebug.start_with_request=trigger` so that Xdebug will only connect to the debugging session when a specific environment variable or cookie is set, and therefore minimizes the performance impact when you are not actively debugging (don't forget to disable Xdebug when you are completely finished debugging though).
 You can then install a [browser extension to control this](https://xdebug.org/docs/step_debug#browser-extensions), and we provide `\bin-local\wpd.bat` to run WP-CLI in debug mode.